doctyper/reflexie/README.md

 Point an up-to-date Chrome to [0.0.0.0:9090/generate](http://0.0.0.0:9090/generate).
 On file save, the page will reload and generate a pristine set of values to test against, split into six files (so browser don't crash reading a huge 110k-line file).
 You should probably stick to vanilla Chrome (as opposed to Canary, etc) to reflect the current implementation.

+It should be noted that for my tests "full implementation" means "parity with Google Chrome".
+Any Chrome variation from the spec will have to be manually accounted for.

 Point Safari / Firefox / IE to [0.0.0.0:9090/runner](http://0.0.0.0:9090/runner).
 These pages will listen for changes to the testbed and reload accordingly.

 Right now the runner only tests one of the six files.
 Change it manually in `test/lib/tests.js`, line 174.

 I use `test/views/tester.html` to debug specific flexbox properties.

+### Contributing

+Your code should pass JSHint based on the settings in .jshintrc.
+You should try to follow the current code style.
+Please use semicolons, please use tabs.

 ### Caveats (so far)